jkersey/config/README.md

 # Config

-Configs for bash, zsh, and Emacs
+The configurations I use for bash, zsh, and Emacs (mostly).